- What Happens If We Breakup While Living Together?

 Dealing with the Grief After a Breakup

 If you’ve never experienced grief after a breakup, the intense emotions you feel can come as a very unwelcome surprise – even if you are the one ending a relationship.
-If you’re thinking about breaking up with your girlfriend, take our simple quiz to find out the best way to do it – then continue reading for steeling yourself for the potential aftermath.
+If you’re thinking about breaking up with your partner, take our simple quiz to find out the best way to do it – then continue reading for steeling yourself for the potential aftermath.

 Although you might prepare yourself for a breakup, the feel afterwards might not be exactly what you predicted.
 Sure, you might have known all along that breaking up was the right thing to do.
 That doesn’t mean that you won’t experience deep feelings of loss and break up pain afterwards.
 While some people are happy to have an ex out of their hair, for others there will be grief rather than relief, and for others even some combination of the two.